AI Without the Blank Prompt

 The most usable ones will not ask ordinary people to become prompt writers.
 They will narrow the surface area, choose good entry points, and make the model's job legible through interface decisions.
 In other words, they will behave less like blank notebooks and more like instruments.

 Noosaga is one example of that pattern.
-It uses LLMs heavily, but what you interact with first is not the model.
-It is the structure built around the model.
+It uses LLMs heavily, but the first thing you interact with is the structure built around the model.

 If you are curious about what AI can do, that is often the better place to start.